b2ihealthcare/snow-owl/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/b2ihealthcare/snow-owl/tags).
 [CHANGELOG.md](CHANGELOG.md) contains a curated, chronologically ordered list of notable changes for each version.

 ## License